ronen567/just-the-docs/docs/optimizations.md

 Duchi et. al., "Adaptive Subgradient Methods for Onlie Learning and Stochastic Optimization, Journal Of Machine Learning Reaserch 12 (2011)

-Adagrad (Adaptive Gradient) algorithm divides the learning rate, by the aquare root of squared past gradients sum, as shown if Eq.
+Adagrad (Adaptive Gradient) algorithm implements an adaptive learning rate.
+To achieve this feature, Adagrad divides the constant learning rate coefficient, by the root sum squared of past gradients, as shown if Eq.
 4.
+Adagrad adaptive mechanism aims to resul with a lower learning rates for higher gradients, and higher rates for more moderate data changes.

 The Adagrad update formula is: